Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: The Andreev bound state quantisation condition outside the Andreev Approximation Regime

+Consider an SNS junction with a normal region length $d$ extended over $|z|<d/2$, and superconducting contacts defined over $|z|>d/2$.
+Writing the two-component wave functions

-The terms containing $B',C' and D'$ are the ones which are generally ignored when perfect Andreev reflection is assumed.
-We have included a $\Delta/\mu$ coefficient to emphasize that this is first order expansion beyond the perfect Andreev reflection case.
+The terms proportional to $B'$, $C'$ and $D'$ are ignored when perfect Andreev reflection is assumed.
+We have included a $\Delta/\mu$ coefficient to emphasize a first order expansion beyond the perfect Andreev reflection scenario.

 Equating the coefficients at $z = \pm d/2$, we get: